 Towards the end of my experience, the Belmopan office started requiring my latest bank statement, but never gave me a hard time about anything.
 And not every visit was in and out in ten minutes.
 The Belmopan office can get quite busy, and they are happy to make you wait.

 If you live in the Belize District, though, I do 100% recommend that you travel the extra distance and use the Belmopan office.
-People obviously have different experiences, and I’m sure someone out there will say they never had a problem in Belize City, but I am not that person.
-Even the other Canadian living on my farm, based on his own experience, travels to Belmopan for his stamps.
+People obviously have different experiences, and I’m sure someone out there will say they never had a problem in Belize City, but I’m not that person.

 Me, on a particularly stressful visit to immigration

-Everyone’s experience is different in how they arrive in Belize.
-My first trip was in 1997, I bought my house in 2003, and started living in Belize full-time in 2021.
-There were many trips in between, I always brought full bags of my belongings, and I always left everything behind for the future.
-I also purchased my house on the farm I visited on my very first visit to Belize.
-Thankfully, I never had to travel or figure out where to buy a house or land.
+My first visit was in 1997, I purchased my house in 2003, and started living in Belize full-time in 2021.
+I had many trips in between.
+I also purchased my house on the farm I visited on my very first visit to Belize, so I never had to travel or figure out where to buy a house or land.

 Most people moving here are not that lucky.
 They visit the cayes and decide this is where they want to move someday.
 Visiting the cayes on vacation is not a picture of reality; in fact, it’s the furthest from reality.

-Make sure you are here during the rainy season in Belize.
+Before buying land or building a home, live through the Belize rainy season.
 The rainy season is a challenging season to be here, with flooding and mud.
 Trust me, this part I know better than most.
 You want to gauge and see the flooding in your area, particularly if you are looking to buy land.

 Life in the rainy season.
 Can you handle it?